-This core facility provides researchers access to two modern superconducting Bruker nuclear magnetic resonance (NMR) spectrometers at field strengths of 7.1 T (300 MHz for 1 H) and 9.4 T (400 MHz for 1 H).
+This core facility provides researchers access to five modern superconducting Bruker nuclear magnetic resonance (NMR) spectrometers ranging from field strengths of 7.1 T (300 MHz for 1 H) to 14.1 T (600 MHz for 1 H).
 Researchers can acquire both routine one-dimensional as well as sophisticated two-dimensional NMR experiments.
-Facility users have access to both spectrometers and are trained to be self-sufficient users.
+Facility users have access to all spectrometers and are trained to be self-sufficient users.
 However, the NMR staff is available for assistance should issues arise while operating the instrument or if researchers would like to discuss specific NMR questions related to their research.

 Antibody and Protein Resource Core